asuvorov/ddaemon-django-private-urls/README.md

 - saving an additional Data in JSON Format;

-- processing the succeeded or failed Hits, using Django Signals, and controlling the Server Responses;
+- processing the succeeded or failed Hits, using Django Signals, and controlling the Server Responses.

 ## Installation